 You must provide "C" level eligibility to purchase this test.
 Upon providing your eligibility and payment, you will receive the HOT online.
 All materials will be sent to you via your email address.

-Buros Center for Testing has reviewed the Hoffman Organicity Test prior to publication in the
+The Buros Center for Testing has reviewed the Hoffman Organicity Test in the 2021 publication of the Mental Measurements Yearbook.